Support of XDCAM on EVS Server Environment

 XEDIO and XDCAM

-copyrighted by EVS Import EVS XEDIO Dispatcher can be simply and easily plugged in any XDCAM file-based camcorder and deck offering instantly access to all material recorded for browsing.
+EVS XEDIO Dispatcher can be simply and easily plugged in any XDCAM file-based camcorder and deck offering instantly access to all material recorded for browsing.
 The user can select any media for review, sub-clipping and playlist consolidation without file duplication or rendering for faster and easier operations.
 Once selected and/or created, the consolidated list of media can be exported with automated file transcoding operation at high speed transfer rate (faster than real time) onto any XT or XS server with full quality preservation.

-copyrighted by EVS Thumbnails At the end of a shooting, the ENG crew or the journalist plugs in the XDCAM camcorder or the XDCAM deck on a computer equipped with XEDIO Dispatcher.
+At the end of a shooting, the ENG crew or the journalist plugs in the XDCAM camcorder or the XDCAM deck on a computer equipped with XEDIO Dispatcher.
 All media available on the device are automatically displayed as thumbnails with their related metadata (clip name, clip duration, IN/OUT points, etc.).

 By selecting a thumbnail, the user will review the XDCAM file on a dedicated player and if required, can virtually re-clipped the media by adding new IN/OUT mark points available on the player